vinh92117/WebScrape/INSTRUCTIONS.md

          java -jar uber-webscrape-application-0.0.1-SNAPSHOT /diretory/to/file/jsonFile.json
          java -jar uber-webscrape-application-0.0.1-SNAPSHOT www.jsonFileUrl.com

-  5)A Output.json file will be generated in the same directory if the operation is successful.
+  5) If the operation is successful, a Output.json file will be generated in the same directory of the jar file.
 Exceptions will be thrown if there are any errors along with logs stating why.